 - Use graphical elements

 In WordPress, CTAs often come in the form of buttons or links.
-To successfully guide your users to the CTAs, you have to make them clear and visible.
+To successfully guide your users to them, you have to make them clear and visible.

-If you design the CTA button to be large enough but also aligned proportionally with the other elements on your website, your users will not be able to ignore it.
+When you design the CTA button to be large enough as well as aligned proportionally with the other elements on your website, your visitors will not be able to ignore it.

 The CTA message should be clear, but at the same time convincing enough to make users click the button or the link.
-Let’s take the Prezi’s CTA and messaging.
+Let’s take Prezi as an example.

 Their CTA has a clear message and uses concise language, the right typography size and has a convincing tone.
 All the information is positioned in a way to make the visual experience easier.
 Visitors know what the page is about as soon as they land on it.

-If you think that your CTAs are not notable enough, again, you should turn to UX testing and figure out where the problem resides.
+If you think that your CTAs are not notable enough, again, you should turn to WordPress UX research and testing and figure out where the problem resides.
 You need to know what makes users stray from your CTA so you can fix that immediately.

 There are lots of simple techniques that can make your WordPress site safer, plus additional ones that require some technical expertise.
-Implementing the following tips will ensure that you’ll have a much safer, and much more functional WordPress website:
+Implementing the following tips will ensure that you’ll have a much more secure and functional WordPress website:

 Choose the Right Hosting Provider

-But, every hosting company is not equal.
+Not every hosting company is equal.
 Paying a bit more for a quality host means extra security layers, 24/7 support, malware scans, and much more.